fkh/Public-Experience-Network/README.md

 Existing networks
 - small community consultations (e.g. citizen committee to help rebuild a playground)
-- Kathy Conrad's network for micro-tasking
+- [The Open Opportunities Initiative at the GSA's Digital Services Innovation Center](http://gsablogs.gsa.gov/dsic/how-it-works/), a network for micro-tasking by federal employees.

 Recognition and rewards
 - Street Cred